pawmccartney/reviews/README.md

 # Reviews

-Interactive Revie Section of TripAdvisor
+Interactive Review Section for a TripAdvisor listing.

+Disaplys general layout of reviews, and options for reviews.